Washington rejects US-Iranian prisoner swap reports | DW | 02.05.2021

 In the recordings, Zarif voiced criticism of slain Iranian General Qassem Soleimani, who was killed in a US drone strike at the beginning of 2020.

-Zarif has since apologized for the comments, which come less than two months before Iran holds presidential elections.
+Zarif has since apologized for the comments, which come less than two months before Iran holds a presidential election.
 The minister had been seen as a potential candidate in the June 18 vote.

 The reported deals with the US and UK come amid ongoing negotiations in Vienna on salvaging the 2015 Iran nuclear deal.
 While diplomats said on Saturday that progress has been made, more time is needed to set a future agreement.